 NK Korv & Glass is located at Hamngatan 18-20, 111 47 Stockholm, Sweden.

-We like to collect things when we travel.
-In the past, we collected tchotchkes and magnets.
-As full-time travelers, we’ve abandoned the practice of acquiring things and instead collect memories and ideas.
-The Fika concept is definitely an idea that we will take with us on our travels and eventually back home to Philadelphia.
+In the past, we collected tchotchkes and magnets during our travels.
+Now, as full-time travelers, we’ve abandoned the practice of acquiring things and instead collect memories and ideas.
+The fika concept is definitely an idea that we will take with us on our travels and eventually back home to Philadelphia.

 Gamla Stans Polkagris Kokeri is located at Lilla Nygatan 10, 111 28 Stockholm, Sweden.